 The court concluded that there was no evidence that the parties held themselves out as married prior to 2015, meaning that the court rejected the Declaration filed in 2015.
 Thus, the court concluded that any marriage would have to have commenced after 2015.
 This was within three years of the decedent’s death.

-The purported spouse also pointed to the codicil.
-The The codicil granted her twenty percent of some of the decedent’s assets, a life estate in his house, and the right to funeral plots beside him.
-The attorney who prepared the codicil kept the codicil secret until after the decedent’s death.
+The supposed spouse also pointed to the codicil.
+The codicil granted her twenty percent of some of the decedent’s assets, a life estate in his house, and the right to a funeral plot beside him.
+The attorney who prepared the codicil kept it secret until after the decedent’s death.
 He did so at the decedent’s direction.